freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-javascript-calorie-counter/part-41.md

 <section id='description'>

-Append the `recommendedText` node to the `recommended` element.
+Create a text node and assign it to a variable named `recommendedText`.

-This is similar to how the `resultText` is appended to `result` previously.
+This is similar to how your created the `resultText` element previously.

 </section>